What is juvenile dermatomyositis (JDM)?

 JDM is a rare autoimmune disease with approximately 2-4 children per one million children being diagnosed each year in the United States.
 The disease presents more commonly in girls than boys and usually occurs between the ages of 2 and 15.

 The cause of JDM is not known.
-It does not spread from one person to another.
-Researchers believe it may be a result of the body’s abnormal immune system response to a virus.
-Even after the virus is gone, the immune system continues to fight and ends up attacking the body itself.
-Researchers also believe that autoimmune disorders such as JDM may be inherited.
+Researchers believe it may be a result of the body’s abnormal immune system response to environmental triggers (eg, a virus) in children with a genetic predisposition to having an overactive immune system.
+Even after the trigger is gone, the immune system continues to fight and ends up attacking the body itself.

-The main symptoms of juvenile dermatomyositis are skin rashes, usually on the face, knuckles, elbows, and knees, and swelling and weakening muscles.
-This is caused by inflammation in the blood vessels (vasculitis), and also by swelling in the muscles.
+The main symptoms of juvenile dermatomyositis are muscle weakness and skin rashes.
+This is caused by inflammation in the small blood vessels (vasculitis) in skin and muscle and also by inflammation of the muscle cells.
 Other symptoms may include:

-- Gradually weakening muscles (often in the neck, shoulders, trunk, back, or hips)
+- Gradual muscle weakness (often in the neck, shoulders, trunk, back or hips)

 - Difficulty with everyday activities, such as climbing stairs, standing up, riding a bicycle, getting dressed, lifting the head